Signed in as:

 Baked by Melissa makes sweet bite-size cupcakes everyone will love!
 They also offer gluten-free and vegan options for those with dietary restrictions.
 Baked by Melissa ships anywhere in the US.

 With Edible Arrangements, you can send your loved one healthy edible "flower" arrangements made of fresh fruit.
 Edible arrangements may be pricey, but when you receive one you understand why.
-They also make chocolate covered fruit trays.
+They also make chocolate-covered fruit gifts.

 Harry and David are known for their delicious pears, but they offer a variety of elegant and high-quality food-related gifts.